 Please note that we ship Monday - Friday.
 Any orders placed over the weekend will ship out on Monday.
 Read more about our shipping policy HERE.

 • Orders over $30 - $15 flat shipping• Orders under $30 - $10 flat shipping• Signature Required - $5 additional fee Refund, exchange or store credit are eligible for the following items (refunds to original payment methods incur an 5% restocking fee, store credit will be issued for the full item value):• Clothing (excluding vintage and B Sides reworked vintage jeans)• ShoesThe following are eligible for store credit:

 • Jewelry• Handbags• Hats• Scarves

-All other items, including home, ceramics, lingerie, socks, vintage and sale are final sale.
-Please note that all vintage and B Sides reworked jeans are one of a kind and available for store credit or exchange only.
+All other items, including home, ceramics, lingerie, socks/stockings, vintage and sale are final sale.
+Please note that all B Sides reworked vintage jeans are one of a kind and available for store credit or exchange only.
 Learn more about which items are returnable, eligible for store credit or final sale, and how to make a return request HERE.